Can You Sue A Workers Compensation Company/

 If the insurer rejects your claim for a legitimate reason, such as you filed too late or the injury isn’t connected to work, you typically don’t have the option to sue.

-Why Might You Want to Sue Your Workers’ Compensation Insurance Company?
+Reasons to Sue Your Workers’ Compensation Insurance Company?

 If an insurance company denies your workers’ compensation claim, you can appeal the decision.
 In some cases, you might wonder if suing the workers’ comp company is the best course to take.